U.S. News Rankings

 |SAT/ACT scores must be received by||March 1|

-The student-faculty ratio at California State University--Sacramento is 26:1, and the school has 20.1 percent of its classes with fewer than 20 students.
-The most popular majors at California State University--Sacramento include: Business, Management, Marketing, and Related Support Services; Homeland Security, Law Enforcement, Firefighting and Related Protective Services; Communication, Journalism, and Related Programs; Parks, Recreation, Leisure, and Fitness Studies; and Psychology.
-The average freshman retention rate, an indicator of student satisfaction, is 79.5 percent.
+The student-faculty ratio at California State University--Sacramento is 28:1, and the school has 17.2 percent of its classes with fewer than 20 students.
+The most popular majors at California State University--Sacramento include: Business, Management, Marketing, and Related Support Services; Social Sciences; Homeland Security, Law Enforcement, Firefighting and Related Protective Services; Communication, Journalism, and Related Programs; and Psychology.
+The average freshman retention rate, an indicator of student satisfaction, is 80.5 percent.

 |Student gender distribution|